Expert Treatment for Sleep Apnea in Belmont, MA

 Signs of Sleep Apnea

 Sleep apnea affects up to 12 million Americans per year.
-If you notice any of the following symptoms, please contact Belmont Dental Group in Belmont, VA, to schedule an appointment and consultation with Dr. Lapidus, who can provide you with more information.
+If you notice any of the following symptoms, please contact Belmont Dental Group in Belmont, MA, to schedule an appointment and consultation with Dr. Lapidus, who can provide you with more information.

 - Insomnia or difficulty falling asleep